Health Studies

 Breadth Requirements: Social and Behavioural Sciences

-HLTD50H3 - Special Topics in Health Humanities
+HLTD50H3 - Advanced Topics in Health Humanities

 This advanced seminar will provide intensive study of a selected topic in and/or theoretical questions about the health humanities.
-Topics will vary by instructor and term but may include narrative medicine, stories of illness and healing, representations of older age and aging in literature and film, AIDS and/or cancer writing, representations of death and dying in literature and film, the role of creative arts in health.
+Topics will vary by instructor and term but may include narrative medicine, stories of illness and healing, representations of older age and aging in literature and film, AIDS and/or cancer writing, representations of death and dying in literature and film, and the role of creative arts in health.

 Breadth Requirements: Arts, Literature and Language